abourakba/kylo-demo/README.md

 ## Kibana

 Elastic is already installed in Kylo (port __9200__ and port __9300__).
-In order to have a description of your index you may use the curl command : code(curl -XGET 'localhost:9200/_cat/indices?v&pretty').
+In order to have a description of your index you may use the curl command : `curl -XGET 'localhost:9200/_cat/indices?v&pretty' `.

 In order to setup Kibana you should follow [this tutorial ](https://www.digitalocean.com/community/tutorials/how-to-install-elasticsearch-logstash-and-kibana-elk-stack-on-centos-7), main steps are :
 * Downlaod and install Kibana as a service.